timoxley/builtin-types/Readme.md

 ## Why

-Smoketesting an API requires seeing what it will do in various scenarios.
-A good starting point is seeing how it performs when it's up against all the various builtin datatypes.
+Smoke-testing an API requires seeing what it will do in various scenarios.
+A good starting point is seeing how it performs when it's up against the various builtin datatypes.

 ## Installation